jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologySidebar.md

 **Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

+A **side bar** is a menu that is displayed in a side drawer within a Topology view.

 ## Using a side bar

-To add a sidebar, wrap your `VisualizationProvider` with the `TopologyView` component, which accepts `sideBar` as a prop.
+To add a sidebar to a Topology view:

+1. Wrap your `VisualizationProvider` with the `<TopologyView>` component, which accepts `sideBar` as a property.

-Pass the `TopologySideBar` component to the `sideBar` prop. `TopologySideBar` should accept the following props:
+1. Pass the `<TopologySideBar>` component to the `sideBar` property. `<TopologySideBar>` should accept the following properties:
+    - **`show`:** Logic to show the sidebar.

-- `show`: logic to show the sidebar, e.g. if a node is selected
+      - For example, you may display the side bar when a node is selected.
-- `onClose`: handle the user closing the window, e.g. unselect the current selection
+    - **`onClose`:** Handles the behavior that should be triggered when users close the side bar.
+      - For example, you may deselect the current selection.

 ## Example